Experts are warning that a summer heatwave across Europe could lead to a surge in coronavirus infections.

 You should cool off immediately if you have the following symptoms: headaches, feeling dizzy, loss of appetite, nausea, excessive sweating, cramps, fast breathing and intense thirst.

-If your body's temperature goes over 40C (104F) heat stroke can set in, which requires urgent medical help.
-Danger signs include sweat stopping - the person may feel hot but dry - and breathing difficulties.
+If your body's temperature hits 40C (104F), heat-stroke can set in, which requires urgent medical help.
+Danger signs include sweat stopping - the person may feel hot, but dry - and breathing difficulties.

 Those most vulnerable include the elderly, people with conditions such as diabetes, young children and people working or exercising outdoors.